mvysny/ev-fi/_posts/2020-1-4-ev-taxing-in-finland.md

 title: EV Taxing and Costs In Finland
 ---

+This article summarizes the taxes which you pay when you buy and EV, and when you use an EV on a yearly basis.

 # Purchase Costs

 When purchasing an EV in Finland, the car itself is taxed with VAT 24% as any other type of goods.